Here’s How to Stop Getting Political Texts in 2024

-The average person is tired of being spammed with unwanted political texts.
-They fill up your texting inbox, making it harder to find messages from friends, family members, and organizations or brands you actually want to hear from.
+These unwanted political texts fill your inbox, making it harder to find messages from friends, family members, and organizations or brands you want to hear from.
 It can even feel like a violation—after all, your phone is a personal space.

 Learn how Heymarket can help your business build strong connections with texting.